 Resolution

-Verify that the EventBridge rule's targets are in the same Region as the rule
+Verify that the targets of the EventBridge rule are in the same Region as the rule

 The targets that you associate with a rule must be in the same AWS Region as the rule.

-Note: To find the Region that an AWS resource is in, review the resource's Amazon Resource Name (ARN).
+Note: To find the Region that an AWS resource is in, check the resource's Amazon Resource Name (ARN).

-Review your EventBridge rule's "Invocations" and "FailedInvocations" metrics to determine the issue
+Review your EventBridge rule's Invocations and FailedInvocations metrics to identify the issue

 Use the Amazon CloudWatch console to review your EventBridge rule's Invocations and FailedInvocations metrics.

 If there are data points for only the Invocations metric, then the EventBridge rule notification didn't reach the target.
-To resolve the issue, reconfigure the rule for the target.
+To resolve this issue, reconfigure the rule for the target.

 Confirm that you granted EventBridge the required permissions to publish messages to your topic

-Your Amazon SNS topic's resource-based policy must allow EventBridge to publish messages to the topic.
-Review your topic's AWS Identity and Access Management (IAM) policy to confirm that it has the required permissions.
-If the policy doesn't have them, then add the required permissions.
+Your SNS topic's resource-based policy must allow EventBridge to publish messages to the topic.
+Check your topic's AWS Identity and Access Management (IAM) policy to confirm that it has the required permissions.

 "Effect": "Allow",